josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_dual_loyalty_loops.md

 ---

 ## 🏮 Footer
-*Dual Loyalty Loops* is a living node of the Polaris Protocol.
+*🌀 Dual Loyalty Loops* is a living node of the Polaris Protocol.
 It maps identity capture mechanisms affecting diaspora communities,
 focusing on the pressure structures that turn ordinary civic critique into sites of suspicion.